ARMmbed/mbed-edge-orchestrator-sample/README.md

 To compile (linux supported only):

-	- Clone and compile https://github.com/ARMmbed/mbed-edge-confidential-w (for simplicity, use developer-flow enrollment)
+	- Clone and compile https://github.com/ARMmbed/mbed-edge (for simplicity, use developer-flow enrollment)

 	- Clone this repo

-	- Edit "build.sh" and adjust the EDGE_REPO variable to point to your compiled instance of "mbed-edge-confidential-w"
+	- Edit "build.sh" and adjust the EDGE_REPO variable to point to your compiled instance of "mbed-edge"

 	- Execute "./build.sh"